typicode/steno/README.md

                              // starts writting C (B has been skipped)
 ```

 When file is being written, data is stored in memory and flushed to disk as soon as possible.
-Please note also that steno skips intermediate data (B in this example) and assumes to be run in a single process (i.e. not in a cluster).
+Please note also that steno skips intermediate data (B in this example) and assumes to be run in a single process.

 ## Methods